appserver-io/appserver/_docs/persistence-container.md

 > A session bean **MUST** provide a non-argument constructor, optionally no constructor.

-Therefore, if an developer needs access to a session bean, he requests the application server for an instance.
-This can either be done by a client or Dependency Injection.
-In both cases, you will get a proxy to the session bean that allows you to invoke its methods.
+Therefore, if a developer needs access to a session bean, he requests the application server for an instance.
+The request can either be initiated by a client or Dependency Injection.
+In both cases, a proxy to the session bean is delivered that allows invoking its methods.
 Depending on your configuration, the proxy also allows you to call this method over a network as a `Remote Method Call`.
-This makes it obvious for you if your session bean is located on the same application server instance or on another one in your network.
+This enables you to figure out if the session bean is located on the same application server instance or on another one in your network.

-When writing a session bean, the developer has to specify the type of bean he want to implement.
-This can either be done by adding an annotation to the classes DocBlock or specifing it in a deployment descriptor.
+When writing a session bean, the developer has to specify the type of bean he wants to implement.
+This can either be done by adding an annotation to the classes DocBlock or specifying it in a deployment descriptor.
 As it seems to be easier to add the annotation and, in most cases this is sufficient, we recommend that for the start.

-We differ between three kinds of session beans, even `Stateless`, `Stateful` and `Singleton` session beans.
+We differentiate three kinds of session beans, even `Stateless`, `Stateful` and `Singleton` session beans.

 #### Stateless Session Beans (SLSBs)

 A `SLSBs` state is only available for the time you invoke a method on it.
-As these bean type is designed for efficiency and simplicity the developer doesn't need to take care about memory consumption, concurrency or lifecycle.
+As this bean type is designed for efficiency and simplicity, the developer does not need to take care about memory consumption, concurrency or lifecycle.

-> `SLSBs` behave very similar to PHP`s default request behaviour, as they are created to handle the request and will be destroyed when the request has been finished.
+> `SLSBs` are very similar to PHP`s default request behaviour, as they are created to handle the request and will be destroyed after the request is finished.

 ##### Lifecycle

-On each request an new `SLSB` instance will be created.
-After handling the request, the instance will be destroyed by the container.
+With each request, a new `SLSB` instance will be created.
+The instance is destroyed by the container after the request is handled.

 ##### Example

-So let's implement a `SLSB` that provides functionality to create a user from the arguments passed to the `createUser()` method.
-The `SLSB` will be registered under the name `AStatelessSessionBean` in the application servers `Naming Directory`.
-Registering a bean in the [Naming Directory](<{{ "/get-started/documentation/naming-directory.html" | prepend: site.baseurl }}>) is necessary to use it for [Dependency Injection](<{{ "/get-started/documentation/dependency-injection.html" | prepend: site.baseurl }}>) explained in our documentation.
+The following example demonstrates the implementation of a `SLSB` that provides functionality to create a user from the arguments passed to the `createUser()` method.
+The `SLSB` is registered with the name `AStatelessSessionBean` in the application servers `Naming Directory`.
+Registering a bean in the [Naming Directory](<{{ "/get-started/documentation/naming-directory.html" | prepend: site.baseurl }}>) is necessary to use it for [Dependency Injection](<{{ "/get-started/documentation/dependency-injection.html" | prepend: site.baseurl }}>) as explained in the documentation.

 ```php
 <?php